 However, some parts of leaves or the entire leaves themselves are so modified for various purposes including the balancing of the plant need for carbon dioxide absorption and avoidance of excessive water loss.
 Plants that are adapted to shade usually have broad, wide leaves, while those that live in dry habitats have reduced leaves.

-Stem-like fleshy leaves are found in Sansevieria.
+Stem-like fleshy leaves are found in snake plants or Sansevieria.
 In desert plants such as jojoba and creosote, the leaves are small and covered with a thick cuticle which is water proof.
 These small leaves prevent rapid loss of water by maintaining cooler temperature than the surrounding air temperature.
 Sunken stomates and hairy surfaces also help minimize loss of water from the leaves.

 Modified parts of leaves can be found in cacti and climbing plants.
 The cacti have leaves which are modified into small, needlelike spines to discourage animals from eating the stem rather than for photosynthesis.
 The tendrils of peas and cucumber are specialized for clinging and climbing.

 Internally, leaves have a framework of ribs and veins which are usually visible externally.
 When there is one vein at the middle of the blade that is more prominent than the others, it is called the midrib; the primary divisions on both sides of the midrib are called the lateral veins or nerves.
 A vein consists of strands of xylem and phloem.
 The xylem transports water and dissolved nutrients; the phloem for organic materials especially sucrose.

 Netted or reticulated venation occurs in most dicots and consists of veins that branch out repeatedly into finer veinlets which unite with each other to form meshes.
 This results to the formation of a network of veins usually described as reticulations.
 In some leaves the nerves are hardly visible because they are masked by other tissues; such nerves are referred to as obsolete or wanting.

 There are other leaf parts which serve as covering.
 Plant leaves and other organs may be covered with trichomes or epidermal hairs, or with small waxy glands, or with small rounded appressed scales.
 Other parts of leaves are described in the compound leaves (click here to read).